scott-ca/mykros_assist/README.md

 <ins>Additional license information</ins>

-Both the Mykros framework and Mykros assist currently heavy rely of the Rasa model (licensed under Apache-2.0) and the PySide2 library (licensed under the Lesser General Public License).
+Both the Mykros framework and Mykros assist currently heavy rely of the Rasa model (licensed under Apache-2.0), PySide2 library (licensed under the Lesser General Public License) for the GUI, and Argos Translate library (Licensed under MIT) for language translation.

 **Rasa:** The project doesn't include the Rasa source code, except for configuration files used to build the model.
 The model is generated from those configuration files, while the remaining components such as the action server are not utilized.

 The Rasa project can be found here: https://github.com/RasaHQ/rasa/

 **Pyside2:** This library is used for the GUI component of Mykros and the project can be found here: https://download.qt.io/official_releases/QtForPython/

+**Argos Translate** This library is used for language translations and is used to translate the user input to the language used in the model, training data, custom action allowing them to interact with these functions using their native language.
+The project can be found here https://github.com/argosopentech/argos-translate